• Skip to primary navigation

 This truly special black truffle risotto is brimming with indulgence.
 The heady fragrance of truffle swirled through pearly pale risotto studded with fresh and earthy wild mushrooms.

-And it’s no secret that risotto is a painstaking meal to prepare.
+And it’s no secret that risotto has a reputation as a painstaking meal to prepare.
+I think this is overstated (it can even be made in an Instant Pot) but your guests won’t know!
 So what better way to show your devotion than with a creamy, steamy bowlful?

 Top down view of Truffle risotto with mushroom in a bowl